Login with your member password below to see your content

 Not the actual one used in the film – the exterior of which was actually a mock up - but this monastery is to all intents and purposes the place that the mock-up was copied from.
-In fact it is so special I have devoted a separate section to this "Name of the Rose Monastery" .
+Read more about this Monastery - the Sacra di San Michele here.

-If you are planning on spending a few days in the are Chiomonte (more on the town later) is very central to everything - try to stay at the Al Cantoun.
+If you are planning on spending a few days in the area then Chiomonte (more on the town later) is very central to everything - try to stay at the Al Cantoun.